cnbeining/onedrivecmd/README.md

   - Download and upload with native progress bar (with option of downloading with aria2!)
   - Remote download links to your drive(NEW!
 Not even available via Web console) (Only available at personal due to API limit)
   - Supports Office 365!
-  - Python 2 and 3 compatible(should be!
-Please report if it is not)
+  - Python 2 and 3 compatible.
+Tested with lots of cases but please report if it is not working somehow.

 ### Usage
     Usage ./onedrivecmd.py: